-The required curriculum for preparation as a licensed alcohol and drug counselor comprises a 24 semester credit sequence of courses.
-License requires completion of the 18 credit certificate in addiction studies, the 880 hour practicum sequence, a bachelor's degree, and a passing score on the BBHT exam.
-Students with bachelor's degrees have the option of taking some of the courses and the practicum for graduate credit
+The required curriculum for the certificate in alcohol and drug counseling comprises a 26 semester credit sequence of courses.
+LADC license requires completion of the 18 credits required for the certificate in addiction studies, the 880 hour practicum sequence, a bachelor's degree, and a passing score on the BBHT exam.
+Students with bachelor's degrees have the option of taking some of the courses and the practicum for graduate credit.

-HUSE435E Families in Cross-Cultural Perspective 3

-HUSE445 Counseling Microskills 3

-or PSYC643 Counseling Microskills

-HUSE 450/650 Introduction to Addictions Counseling 3

-HUSE 455/655 Pharmacology of Addictions 3

-HUSE 460/660 Assessment and Treatment of Co-Occurring Disorders 3

-HUSE481 Internship in Addictions Counseling I 3

-or PSYC781 Practicum I

-HUSE485H Professional Practice Issues and Ethics 3

-or PSYC661 Ethics and Professional Issues

-HUSE491 Internship in Addictions Counseling II 3

-or PSYC783 Practicum II

-Total Credits 24
+HUSE435E Families in Cross-Cultural Perspective 3 HUSE445 Counseling Microskills 3 HUSE450 Introduction to Addictions Counseling 3 HUSE455 Pharmacology of Addictions 3 HUSE460 Assessment and Treatment of Co-Occurring Disorders 3 HUSE481 Internship in Addictions Counseling I 4 HUSE485H Professional Practice Issues and Ethics 3 HUSE491 Internship in Addictions Counseling II 4 Total Credits 26